Mykola Zerov: Troika and execution

-Zerov was formally rehabilitated in 1958 and selections of his poetry were published in 1966, but a full rehabilitation was blocked by hostility from official critics.
+Zerov was formally rehabilitated in 1958 by the Supreme Court of the USSR for a "lack of crime", and selections of his poetry were published in 1966, but a full rehabilitation was blocked by hostility from official critics.

 Memory

 Streets were named after Zerov in Dnipro, Lviv, Vinnytsia, Rivne, Novomyrhorod.
 In 2020 Kyiv's Nikolai Ostrovsky Park was renamed Mykola Zerov Park (to comply with the 2015 Ukrainian decommunization laws).